roxrage/forza_moza_mapping/README.md

-## Forza Moza Mapping Config Files
+# Forza - Moza Mapping Config Files

+## Forza Horizon 5

-Moza or MSFT introduced a bug in Forza Horizon 5 in May 2025 which has several issues with the Moza Steering Wheel button mapping.
+Moza or MSFT introduced a bug in Forza Horizon 5 on 25th of April 2025 which has several issues with the Moza Steering Wheel button mapping.

-For example:
+Issue 1:

 The car will rev constantly in tuning menu.
-Which is just stupid ^^
+The mapping of "Tab" is mapped to axis 0 which is steering and therefore is never zero so it revs.

+Issue 2:

+In race the button "A" is hardcode mapped to "look_straight_backwards" which is annoying if you remap buttons in game and hardcoded mapping is not overridden.

-Since I was annoyed about this, I checked the config files and changed it, so that all buttons have a logical default behaviour and no strange "Press Tab in tuning menu bc on my R5 is no Tab key" nonsense.
+Since I was annoyed about this, I checked the config files and changed it.

+## Forza Motorsport 8

-Also I had major issues with the button mapping in FM8, where it would not be saved, i could not use D-Pad for navigation etc. so I also made a profile for this game.
+Also I had major issues with the button mapping in FM8, where it would not be saved, i could not use D-Pad for navigation in menu etc. so I also made a profile for this game.

 ## Installation